youssefsiam38/askMe/README.md

 ### TL;DR

->This project is Askfm API clone to train my humble nodeJS knowledge
+>This project is Askfm API clone to improve my small nodeJS knowledge

 If you don't know how to setup your nodeJS environment <a href="#here" >continue</a>